jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 Since 2006, Twitter has also evolved as a *Platform*.
 APIs have always been a pillar of the Twitter network.
 The first APIs hit the streets soon after Twitter was launched.
 Today, Twitter's APIs drive the two-way communication network that has become the source of breaking news.
 The opportunities to build on top of this global, real-time communication channel are endless.

-(no need to go into other Platform features, e.g. DMs and Ads)

 ```
 [] TODO
+No need to go into other Platform features, e.g. DMs and Ads.
 So, what are we covering next?
 * We'll start off with more background about the evolution of fundamental Twitter characteristics, starting with Retweets and then collections of Twitter **entities**.
 * Then a twitter timeline, along with comments on effects on JSON and query Operators.